micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh/index.md

 ## Create the firmware

-For this tutorial we are going to execute the following configuration in micro-ros-build:
+For this tutorial we are going to execute the following configuration in micro_ros_setup:

 ```bash
 ros2 run micro_ros_setup create_firmware_ws.sh nuttx olimex-stm32-e407